 Community Projects & Initiatives

-From here you can explore the various projects to see what is happening today and what the future looks like for the City of Morgan Hill.
-Take the opportunity to become engaged!
+Explore the various projects to see what is happening today and what the local future looks like.
 Help shape the direction of the City in which you live, work, or just play.

 Not all of these projects are City-led projects, but all will have some impact on the City:

 An Accessory Dwelling Unit (ADU), attached or detached, on a single lot of record to be used for in-laws-quarters, a guesthouse, or rental, is allowed in residential districts if minimum development standards of the zoning district can be met.